este/este/README.md

 > Starter kit for universal full–fledged React apps.
 One stack for browser, mobile, server.

-> **Next Este is in the next brach.
-Check issues need to be done.**

 > You don't have to start with everything.
 Este is perfect even for plain static pages.
 You can gracefully add any platform later.
 Este mission is simple: **Help startups to deliver minimum viable product asap with the state of the art real-time universal app stack**.

+> **Next Este is in the next brach.
+Check issues need to be done.**

+> **Please support Este via Bitcoin: 15H9wHuJk7RPHfWPPCRtiUEBb7vX1iD7ui**

 > Pokud máte zájem o školení JavaScript, React.js, nebo Este.js, podívejte se na [javascript-skoleni.cz](https://javascript-skoleni.cz/).